A structured 7 step process for risk assessment of a decentralized clinical trial

 It is a given that the people charged with your clinical trial planning, regulatory affairs and operations are better at executing standard operating procedures then in performing risk analysis and thinking like attackers.

 Risk assessment is a process that starts before you write the protocol, when you are writing the CRF (to determine what data to collect) and any time there are amendments to the study.

 See the below graphic from the Transcelerate Web site to see why procedures do not protect your clinical trial and why SDV does not assure patient compliance to the protocol.
 Note that “Material risk” is any threat to the success of the study from problems with study startup to problems with poor patient compliance.

 Does counting compliance activities secure the deliverables of your clinical trial?

 First define “secure”.

-Security is about reducing the impact of unpredictable attacks on assets – in your case, attacks on the 2 most critical assets of your clinical trial – the data and the subjects.
+Security is about reducing the impact of unpredictable attacks on assets – in your case, attacks on the 2 most critical assets of your decentralized clinical trial – the data and the subjects.

 Some examples of unpredictable attacks on your clinical trial:

 There may be multiple sources of data errors at sites, ranging from mistakes, misunderstandings, sloppiness and all the way to incompetence.

 There may data fraud – deliberate fabrication or falsification of data